 Agribusinesses that fund genetic engineering claim this is the only way to feed the world.
 But with consistent crop surpluses worldwide, analysts say it is politics, waste and war that cause hunger in the world - not insufficient food production.
 See causes of World Hunger and Ways to Feed the World

 To sum up

 You may also like to see these Q&As, produced by the Royal Society in June 2016.
 Here scientists explain the process of genetic engineering as a plant breeding technique.
-However, they do not consider the moral, political and health issues which surround it.
-They aim to demystify the subject, by looking at it purely through the scientific lense.
+However, in their aim to demystify the subject by looking at it purely through the scientific lense, they do not consider the moral, political and health issues.

 Advocates argue that

 - GM continues an age-old process, but with expert lab techniques.
 See Sense About Science